MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 At the beginning, CloudWatch was our go-to monitoring tool, but it's very limited in showing the full picture, especially in realtime.
 We are using an [ELK](https://www.elastic.co/webinars/introduction-elk-stack)(Elasticsearch + Logstash + Kibana) stack hacked together to solve our measuring and monitoring needs.
 Now we're working to transform that solution into a component that any web application or web platform could use, if it's built with DEEP Framework.

 #### Q: How does the DEEP framework expect a production pipeline to look?
-Do you expect users to be developing on their “production” account and managing changes with versioning/aliases?
+Do you expect users to be developing on their "production" account and managing changes with versioning/aliases?

 DEEP Framework, DEEP Marketplace, and DEEP CLI (aka deepify) are components of a bigger Platform-as-a-Service that we call [Digital Enterprise End-to-end Platform](https://github.com/MitocGroup/deep-framework#appendix-b-deep-ecosystem) (aka DEEP).